 This section includes links relating to policies of selection, marketisation and privatisation; policies to achieve greater equality of opportunity or outcome, and the impact of globalisation on educational policy.

-The impact of the 1988 Education Act – revision notes
+The impact of the 1988 Education Act – summary revision notes

 Free Schools – Arguments For and Against – class notes